 How to set up a Filecoin Lotus node and connect remotely to it

-At Wrapped Filecoin (WFIL) we are developing the first Filecoin Wrapped Token on Ethereum.
-To achieve our goal, we need to be able to explore and analyze Filecoin’s blockchain in detail.
+At Wrapped Filecoin (WFIL) we were building the first Filecoin Wrapped Token on Ethereum.
+We needed to read Filecoin's blockchain directly — monitor transactions, react to events, analyze data in real time.

 chmod 400 <path-to-pem-file>